mlswg/mls-protocol/draft-ietf-mls-protocol.md

 then the `parent_hash` field is set to a zero-length octet string.
 Otherwise, `parent_hash` is the Parent Hash of the next node after P on the filtered direct path of U (see {{resolution-example}}).
-This way, P's Parent Hash fixes all new HPKE public keys of nodes on the path from P to the root.
+This way, P's Parent Hash fixes the new HPKE public keys of all nodes on the path from P to the root.
+Note that the path from P to the root may contain some blank nodes that are not fixed by P's Parent Hash.
+However, for each node that has an HPKE key, this key is fixed by P's Parent Hash.

 Finally, `original_child_resolution` is the array of HPKE public keys of the nodes in the resolution of S but with the `unmerged_leaves` of P omitted.
 For